ronaldrespinoza/Reversi/README.md

 # Reversi

 * This was a project to make an Othello/Reversi GUI using Java and JFrame
-* Currently the last available is the one selected by the PC for play
+* Currently the last available move is the one selected by the PC for play
 * Note: This could be optimized by using a min max algorithm

 The game starts with a board that moves a black piece for the computer first